 In turn, shops, restaurants, creches, schools, clinics and community centres would be needed.
 That would require more workers.
 Downstream industries would employ more workers to meet the demand for the inputs and the white goods (stoves, fridges etc) that would grow.
 State revenue would be enhanced by the stimulus the economy would receive from the many hundreds of thousands now employed at a decent wage.

-To achieve all of this, we would need more state, not less.
-A different kind of state, which directly delivers social goods and services to the people, instead of trying (and failing) to be project managers of predatory tenderpreneurs.
+To achieve all of this, we would need more states, not less.
+A different kind of state which directly delivers social goods and services to the people instead of trying (and failing) to be project managers of predatory tenderpreneurs.
 And we need less monopoly ownership over cement, steel and other industries essential for such development.
 We cannot afford to enrich the few in this process.

 0 Comments